lleiding/gemm/README.md

 eco-evolutionary experiments.

 This README covers installation and basic usage of the software.
 For a detailed documentation of the biological side of the model, read `ODD.md`.
+For a full documentation of the software, see `docs/index.html`.

 ## System requirements